-Once I’m accepted into the program, how do I train to become a docent?
+Once you're accepted into the program, how do you train to become a docent?

 Our docent training is a rigorous experience.
 The program aims to give new docents a broad understanding of architecture and architectural language, as well as the confidence and skills necessary to lead a specific tour.

-Fundamentals of Chicago Architecture – This class meets once a week for a full day to discuss Chicago architecture and history.
+Fundamentals of Chicago Architecture – This class meets for a full day, once a week for five weeks to discuss Chicago architecture and history.
 It includes a broad look at architecture and techniques for developing and conducting tours.

 Tour training for a walking tour – After completing Fundamentals, trainees meet once a week for four weeks to focus on developing and mastering at least one CAC tour.
 These classes include tour demonstrations, tour practice and assistance in creating a tour that meets CAC standards.

-Training for one additional tour – Trainees meet once a week for two or three weeks to learn one additional walking tour.
+Training for one additional tour – Trainees meet once a week for two, three or four weeks to learn one additional walking tour.

 What is expected of a CAC docent?

 Once your docent training is complete, we hope you’ll be excited to put everything you’ve learned to use.
 You’ll join the ranks of CAC docents who happily share their knowledge and passion for Chicago, its world-class architecture and the urban environment.